-The Viterbi Admission and Student Affairs Division enables engineering students to have a successful experience at USC.
+The Viterbi Admission and Student Affairs Division enables engineering students to maximize their potential at USC.

-Center for Engineering Diversity and Women in Engineering Office (WIE)
+Center for Engineering Diversity and Women in Engineering Program (WIE)

 The Center for Engineering Diversity (CED) provides a variety of services for historically underrepresented students in engineering (African-American, Hispanic and Native American students, including women).
 Prior to their first semester in Viterbi, freshmen can participate in a four-week summer residential program (Summer Institute).

 Contact the Center for Engineering Diversity at (213) 740-1999 for more information.

 The Women in Engineering Program (WIE) offers professional, academic and co-curricular support to the women of the Viterbi School.
 The goal of the Viterbi Women in Engineering Program is to recognize the unique challenges that female engineering students will face, provide resources and overall support to address these challenges, and allow our female students to find academic and personal success during their Viterbi career and beyond.